To get even more enjoyment from your favourite track many people decide to

 construction:

-My advise is
+My advice is

-read all the methods used and decide for yourself which one fits your
+to read all the methods used and decide for yourself which one fits your

 circumstances best.
-As what may have been right for me might not be right
+As what may have been right for me, might not be right

-for you
+for you.

 Scenery can be bought or

-expensive however especially if you buy good looking models, (the ones
+expensive however especially if you buy good looking models (the ones

 without the plastic look to them).